ZupIT/opensource-tech-radar/content/en/categories/languages-frameworks/kubernetes.md

 type="post"
 layout="details"
 isNew="true"
 description="Kubernetes is a component of the Operator Framework.
-It is an open-source toolkit to manage native Kubernetes applications called Operators, in an efficient, automated, and scalable way."
+It is an open source toolkit to manage native Kubernetes applications called Operators, in an efficient, automated, and scalable way."
 +++

 {{% tabs/group %}}
   {{% tabs/item id="0" title="What is it?" content="<p>Kubernetes is a component of the Operator Framework.
-It is an open-source toolkit to manage native Kubernetes applications called Operators, in an efficient, automated, and scalable way.</p>" %}}
+It is an open source toolkit to manage native Kubernetes applications called Operators, in an efficient, automated, and scalable way.</p>" %}}

   {{% tabs/item id="1" title="Why?" content="<p>We use the Operator-SDK in the Horusec-Operator project to perform the installation of all Horusec-Platform web services in a Kubernetes cluster.</p>" %}}